apmckinlay/insidesuneido/index.md

 Lexical scanning uses the same code as for the language with a different set of keywords.

-cSuneido has a separate code for parsing query expressions, but this means a lot of duplication.
+cSuneido has separate code for parsing query expressions, but this means a lot of duplication.

 jSuneido uses the same expression parser for both the language and queries.
 It uses different "generators" to build different AST nodes.
 However, the abstract generator complicates the parser somewhat.